Robert GODES

 transmitter to generate the quantum compression phonons.
 The

-core in the embodiment shown in FIG. 2, and electrolysis is
+the core in the embodiment shown in FIG. 2, and electrolysis

-again responsible for loading.
-A current source is the preferred
+is again responsible for loading.
+A current source is the

-loading control method.
-For the reactant source, a liquid is
+preferred loading control method.
+For the reactant source, a

-function.
-Core 15 is connected to the ultrasonic transmitter
+transfer function.
+Core 15 is connected to the ultrasonic

-using an impedance match device 80 and feed-through to the
+transmitter using an impedance match device 80 and

-inside of the reaction vessel.
-In analogy to the above
+feed-through to the inside of the reaction vessel.
+In analogy

-embodiment shown in FIG. 2, control channel 55a controls the
+to the above embodiment shown in FIG. 2, control channel 55a

-quantum compression power, which is converted to ultrasonic
+controls the quantum compression power, which is converted to

-controlled with a current source, which may be the same loading
+loading is controlled with a current source, which may be the

 [0051] Control system 40 collects information from the loading